The Light Bearer: Plot summary

 The fictional protagonists are a proto-Germanic tribeswoman, Auriane, daughter of a Chattian war leader; and Marcus Arrius Julianus, a Roman senator and imperial advisor whose character and circumstances are loosely based on the Roman philosopher Seneca, as well as another contemporary in the reign of Nero, Stoic philosopher and statesman Helvidius Priscus, a man known for his outspokenness in public life.
 Rome’s interference in tribal affairs compel Auriane to take the warrior’s oath and lead her father’s retinue after his death.
 In Rome, Stoic humanist Marcus Julianus reaches the highest levels of government, where he is taken into the confidence of the Emperor Domitian.
 Through political maneuvering, he attempts to check the excesses of the increasingly corrupt Emperor Domitian.
 Auriane is captured in Domitian's Chattian War and taken to Rome.
 As Domitian's reign of terror begins, Julianus orchestrates a plot to assassinate the Emperor; here the author has inserted a fictional character into a gap left by history.
 The Emperor Domitian, who according to Suetonius, was fond of pitting women against dwarfs in the arena, condemns Auriane to a gladiatorial school.
 Here Auriane discovers the tribesman who betrayed her people in war.
 As Julianus’ assassination plot reaches its conclusion, Auriane must carry out the tribal rite of vengeance in the Colosseum.

 Reception

 The book has sold over 350,000 copies worldwide, and has been translated into German, Dutch, Russian and Italian.
 In 1994-95 it spent 18 weeks on Germany’s Buchreport bestseller list.
 In 2001, The Light Bearer was optioned by Hallmark Entertainment for a four-hour television miniseries that was not produced.
 In general, reviews were positive; it received a “starred” review in Publishers Weekly.
 On Dec.
 1, 1994, Brian Jacomb of Washington Post Book World said of The Light Bearer:

+On the other hand, Kirkus Reviews remarked, "Earnest ambitions, but essentially a protracted, middling love story."